chrnas/diplomatic-game/README.md

 ## Contributing

-Project is finished however contains a lot of bugs and missing content this could be improved and added.
+Project is finished however contains a lot of bugs and missing content that could be improved and added.

 ## License